The Role of Magnetic Fields in the Formation of the Filamentary Infrared Dark Cloud G11.11-0.12: Data Acquisition

 \subsection{IRSF/SIRPOL Observations}

 The data were taken with SIRPOL on the 1.4 m InfraRed Survey Facility (IRSF) telescope at the South African Astronomical Observatory, Sutherland, South Africa.
-SIRPOL is a single-beam polarimeter with an achromatic half-wave plate rotator unit and a polarizer attached to the near-IR camera SIRIUS \citep{2003SPIE.4841..459N,2006SPIE.6269E..51K}.
-SIRPOL enables wide-field ($\sim 8\arcmin\times8\arcmin$) and simultaneous polarization imaging observation at a pixel scale $0\farcs45$ in the $JHK_s$ bands.
+SIRPOL is a single-beam polarimeter capable of simultaneous imaging polarisation observations in the near-IR $JHK_s$ bands with an $\sim 8\arcmin\times8\arcmin$ field of view (FOV)\citep{2003SPIE.4841..459N,2006SPIE.6269E..51K}.
 The observations were made during the night of 2018 July 21.
-To cover the entire extent of G11.11--0.12, we designed a grid of three positions on the sky.
-In each grid position, three sets of observations were conducted.
-Each set took 30\,s exposures time at 4 wave-plate angles (in the sequence of $0\degr$, $45\degr$, $22.5\degr$, and $67.5\degr$) at 10 dithered positions.
-The total integration time was 1200\,s per wave-plate angle in one grid position.
-Including observation overheads, the total observation time in one grid position was 83 min.
-The total time spent on the entire extent of G11.11--0.12 was 4.1 hr.
+To cover the entire extent of G11, we designed a mosaic of three frame positions around the location of G11, as shown in Figure~\ref{Fig:VVV_JHK}.
+In each frame position, three sets of observations were taken.
+In each set, the telescope was dithered at 10 positions, each with 30\,s exposure time at 4 wave-plate angles in a sequence of $0\degr$, $45\degr$, $22.5\degr$, and $67.5\degr$.
+The total integration time was 1200\,s per wave-plate angle in each of the three frame positions.
+The total observation time in each of the three frame positions was 83 min, taking observation overheads into account.
+The total observation time for all the three frame positions was 4.1 hr.
 The airmass during the observations was in the range of $1.03-1.60$.
-Observations with lower airmass generally have smaller full width half maximum (FWHM) value.
-The measured FWHM averaged for the point sources in the three grid positions have a range from less than 3 pixels to around 4 pixels, or $\sim1\farcs5$--$1\farcs8$.
+Observations with lower airmass generally have narrower full width at half maximum (FWHM).
+The average FWHM for the point sources in all the three frame positions were determined be ranging from around 3 to 4 pixels, or $\sim1\farcs5$--$1\farcs8$ ($0\farcs45$ per pixel).

-The data reduction and aperture photometry for the $JHK_s$ polarimetric images are referred to in \citet{2022_chen_rcw120}.
-Following the procedure of polarization calculation in \citet{2022_chen_rcw120}, we obtained the $JHK_s$ starlight polarization of sources along the line of sight (LOS) toward G11.11--0.12.
-The polarization position angle (P.A.) $\theta_\mathrm{PA}$ is counted counterclockwise from the north to the east in the equatorial coordinate.
-Sources satisfying $P\geqslant 2\,\delta P$ are utilized in this work.
-The uncertainty of $\theta_{PA}$ is obtained from $\delta \theta_{PA}=28\fdg6\delta P/P$, thus we have $\delta \theta_{PA}\lesssim 14\degr$ for the sources with $JHK_s$ starlight polarization in the field of G11.11--0.12.